 - Group B Strep (GBS)

-GBS is a bacteria than can cause serious illness in a newborn.
+Group B strep is a bacteria that can cause serious illness in a newborn.
 A protocol that has been developed by the Centers for Disease Control (CDC) for GBS: Test everyone at 36 weeks of pregnancy and treat those who test positive.